artcuddy/project3-enigma/README.md

 I had an issue when using termcolor for the ENIGMA hint colour words GREEN, YELLOW & RED.

-After a few Google searches I found that lists don't have a concept of colour in Python.
+After a few Google searches and head scratching I discovered that lists don't have a concept of colour in Python.

-To be able do this 3 new lists were made, 1 for GREEN return_list_green, 1 for Yellow return_list_yellow and 1 for RED return_list_red.
+To be able to add colour to the return_list 3 new lists were made, 1 for GREEN return_list_green, 1 for Yellow return_list_yellow and 1 for RED return_list_red.
 Then append and join the 3 lists in to one.
 Each item in the list is looped through so termcolor works on print and can add the individual colors to the items in the return_list.

 >**Join lists:**
 >